logzly. Recycled Architecture Studio

 My Personal Takeaway

 Building with recycled cardboard reminds me that great design doesn’t need fancy resources; it needs imagination.
 The first time I presented a cardboard model to a client, they were skeptical until they saw the level of detail – the tiny stair risers, the textured roof, the clear “glass” windows.
 Their reaction?
 A delighted grin and a request for a full‑scale version.
 That moment reinforced why I keep sharing these DIY guides on Recycled Architecture Studio: to prove that sustainability and beauty can live side by side, even in a humble cardboard box.
+If you’re looking for a concise reference, check out my complete cardboard model tutorial.

 So next time you have a pile of boxes waiting for the trash, think of them as raw material for your next design experiment.
 With a little patience, a sharp knife, and a dash of creativity, you’ll have a stunning architectural model that not only looks good but also tells a story of reuse.